30. Invasive Non-Native Species Control

 - To maintain and enhance the river's natural habitats and wildlife

-This project aims to eradicate invasive non-native species (INNS) from the catchment.
+This project aims to eradicate invasive non-native species from the catchment.

-Whoosh Explore Canoe Club are currently looking for sponsorship for the Himalayan Balsam Riddance Project, which would help them with securing a few new canoes and other equipment for undertaking the practical work.
+Whoosh Explore Canoe Club are looking for sponsorship for the Himalayan Balsam Riddance Project, which would help them to buy dedicated canoes for undertaking the practical INNS work.